gugsrs/gugsrs.github.io/about.md

 Apple Developer Academy (Former Brazilian Educational Program for iOS Development).
 Loves technology, startups, to learn new stuff and music.
 Used to work with mobile development (iOS and Android).
-Currently working as a Python Developer at Olist.</p>
+Currently working as System Verification Engineer at Volvo Group.</p>

 <h2>Skills</h2>